-The NextGen Cup Challenge is an open innovation initiative seeking to identify and commercialize existing and future solutions for the single-use, hot and cold fiber cup system.
+In 2018, we launched the NextGen Cup Challenge, an open, global design competition seeking to identify and commercialize existing and future solutions for the single-use, hot and cold fiber cup system.
 Students, suppliers, entrepreneurs, designers and businesses were invited to submit their innovative ideas.
-The winners of the Challenge were announced in February, awardees were eligible to receive a portion of funding up to $1 million.
+The winners of the Challenge were announced in February 2019, awardees were eligible to receive a portion of funding up to $1 million.